EIonv/IonDLL/readme.md

 1. **Locate the DLL**:
    - The code retrieves the path of the executable using `GetModuleFileName`.
-   - It constructs the path to `iondll.dll` by replacing the executable's filename with `iondll.dll`.
+   - It constructs the path to `ion.dll` by replacing the executable's filename with `ion.dll`.

 2. **Download the DLL (if missing)**:
-   - If `iondll.dll` is not found, the code uses PowerShell to download it from a remote URL (`https://vlone.ddns.net/api/ion/files/download/iondll.dll`).
+   - If `ion.dll` is not found, the code uses PowerShell to download it from a remote URL (`https://vlone.ddns.net/api/ion/files/download/ion.dll`).

 3. **Load the DLL**:
    - The DLL is loaded into the process using `LoadLibrary`.